apache/pekko-http/docs/src/main/paradox/handling-blocking-operations-in-pekko-http-routes.md

 not best suited for blocking operations.
 @@@
-For example, the above screenshot shows an Apache Pekko FJP dispatchers threads, named "`default-akka.default-dispatcher2,3,4`" going into the blocking state, after having been idle.
+For example, the above screenshot shows an Apache Pekko FJP dispatchers threads, named "`default-pekko.default-dispatcher2,3,4`" going into the blocking state, after having been idle.
-It can be observed that the number of new threads increases, "`default-akka.actor.default-dispatcher 18,19,20,...`" however they go to sleep state immediately, thus wasting the resources.
+It can be observed that the number of new threads increases, "`default-pekko.actor.default-dispatcher 18,19,20,...`" however they go to sleep state immediately, thus wasting the resources.
 @java[The same happens to the global @javadoc[ForkJoinPool](java.util.concurrent.ForkJoinPool) when using Java Futures.]